Espeschit/React-Todo-List/README.md

-### `Todo App`
+# Todo App

-Simple ReactJS app for creating tasks and storing them in the Firebase Realtime Database
+Simple ReactJS app for creating tasks and storing them in a realtime database

+### Some Technologies used:
+* React
+* CSS Modules
+* Axios
+* Media query
+* Firebase